mridul037/mridul037/README.md

 **Quote of the hour:**

-Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+Be humble, communicate clearly, and respect others.
+It costs nothing to be kind, but the impact is priceless.

-~ Douglas Crockford
+~ Addy Osmani
 <pre>

 </pre>